spences10/scottspence.com/copy/lets-work-together.md

 basic concepts to advanced techniques, each post is designed to offer actionable insights and solutions.
-With a proven track record of content creation and examples of such content on [scottspence.com](https://scottspence.com) with over 30k monthly visitors, I deliver valuable written content for your audience.
+With a proven track record of content creation and examples of such content on [scottspence.com](https://scottspence.com) (with over 30k monthly visitors), I deliver valuable written content for your audience.

 <BlogPost />